dnephin/dobi/README.rst

 Features
 --------

-* only re-build out-of-date resources, so operations are fast.
+Key features of ``dobi``:

+* **fast** - tasks are only run when the resource is stale.
+If a resource hasn't changed the task is skipped.
-* everything runs in a container, so operations are portable and reliable.
+* **portable** - all tasks run in a container, so developers are free to use different operating systems and environments.
-* dependencies are automatically run first, and out-of-date dependencies force dependents to be re-built.
-* tasks are grouped together to create high-level operations.
-Developer operations are encoded in an easy to read configuration file.
+* **repeatable** - tasks are defined in a ``dobi.yaml`` so new contributers can get started quickly, and a task will always produce the same results.
+  Variables are supported, but must be explicitly defined, so there's no hidden environment variables that could change the behaviour of a task.
+* **organized** - tasks can be chained together using an ``alias`` resource to produce entire workflows like ``test`` or ``release``, which may involve multiple independent tasks.
+* **dependencies** - tasks can depend on other tasks using ``depends``.
+When a task is run, its dependencies are checked first, and run if they are stale.

 Install